reema0814/Azure-Synapse-Analytics-Day/08-data-science-with-spark.md

     - Database table: Create new
     - New table: enter `wwi_ml.AMLModel`

     Select `Deploy model + open script` to continue.
-Synapse Studio will deploy the model into the `AMLModel` table and create SQL scoring script for you.
+Synapse Studio will deploy the model into the `AMLModel` table and create an SQL scoring script for you.

     ![Deploy ML model to database](./media/ex08-deploy-model-to-database.png)